Tesfaye Tadesse Gebresilasie

-Tesfaye Tadesse Gebresilasie, MCCJ (born on 22 September 1969) is an Ethiopian Catholic prelate who has served as an auxiliary bishop for the Archdiocese of Addis Abeba since 2024.
-He was consecrated and installed on 2 February 2025.
-He is a member of the Comboni Missionaries of the Heart of Jesus.
+Tesfaye Tadesse Gebresilasie, MCCJ (born on 22 September 1969) is an Ethiopian Catholic prelate who has served as Archbishop of Addis Abeba and head of the Ethiopian Catholic Church since 2026.
+Previously he served as an auxiliary bishop for the Archeparchy of Addis Abeba from 2024 to 2026.
+He is a member of the Comboni Missionaries.

 Background and education

 He was born on 22 September 1969 in Harar, Harari Region, Ethiopia.
 In 1986, he became a member of the Comboni Missionaries of the Heart of Jesus.
 He took his perpetual vows of the Comboni Missionaries on 1 November 1994.
 He was ordained a priest of that religious order on 26 August 1995.

 He studied theology at the Pontifical Gregorian University, in Rome, Italy.
 He then studied at the Pontifical Institute for Arabic and Islamic Studies, also in Rome, Italy, where he earned a Licentiate in Arabic and Islamic Studies in 2001.
 He undertook advanced studies in the Arabic language at the Dar Comboni Institute for Arabic Studies in Cairo, Egypt.